shundhammer/qdirstat/README.md

-    confusion between those people who know what a Megabyte or Gigabyte is and those who introduced the confusion with 1000-based units vs. the good old 1024-based units that everybody in IT uses (including Microsoft everywhere in all versions of Windows.
+    confusion between those people who know what a Megabyte or Gigabyte is and those who introduced the confusion with 1000-based units vs. the good old 1024-based units that everybody in IT uses (including Microsoft everywhere in all versions of Windows).

     _Back in the early days of computing, everything was easy: a Kilobyte was 1024 bytes, a Megabyte was 1024 Kilobytes, and Gigabytes were Science